What Is Aftercare?

 - Alumni continue to support each other long after their time at Grace and Emerge.

 Our aftercare services are made for women, by women, to empower each other to lead principled and fulfilling lives.
 Long-term recovery means finding purpose in yourself and community with your peers.
-In lifelong recovery, you create a life not based on the assumptions and expectations of others, but a life you are excited to live for yourself.
+In lifelong recovery, you create a life based not on the assumptions and expectations of others, but on your own values, goals and beliefs.

 Our approach to aftercare can support you through every stage of treatment as you work toward lifelong recovery.
-At Grace Recovery TX in Austin, Texas, women support one another and help you build a life you are excited about in long-term recovery.
+At Grace Recovery TX in Austin, Texas, our women support one another as they build lives they are excited about in long-term recovery.
 Call us at (737) 237-9663 to learn more.